 The applicant consortium is expected to address all the research objectives and make key contributions to the defined deliverables in synergy with the industry consortium which will join the selected applicant consortium in preparation of the full proposal for stage 2.
 Therefore, the applicant consortium should be able to demonstrate the full scope of experience and expertise needed to effectively address all the objectives outlined in this topic.
-The size of the applicant consortia should reflect the expertise needed to achieve the proposed objectives within the indicated budget while ensuring the 'manageability' of the consortium as well as efficient and effective team work.
-Therefore, the number of members of the applicant consortium needs to be thoroughly justified in the proposal and all partners involved should make a significant contribution to the project.
+The size of the applicant consortia should reflect the expertise needed to achieve the proposed objectives within the indicated budget while ensuring the 'manageability' of the consortium needs to be thoroughly justified in the proposal and all partners involved should make a significant contribution to the project.